Integrating Third Party Apps into Your Product: Benefits and Best Practices

 Third Party Apps Examples

 What kind of software can be integrated?
 For instance, such products as Uber or its analogs commonly use Google Maps inside their apps.
-Even well-known brands don't reinvent the map feature, instead, they plug it into their platforms via the Google Maps API.
+Even well-known brands don't reinvent the map feature, instead, they plug it into their platforms via the Google Maps Platform API.

 What is a third party service provider then?
 Essentially, it's an external entity offering another company its services (e.g., technology) often on a subscription basis.
 Giving a few examples of providers, it could be cloud service providers like AWS or Azure, web hosting platforms like Bluehost or GoDaddy, or a software-as-a-service (SaaS) CRM platform like Salesforce.
+Be sure to compare the service providers and features to choose the one that suits your needs (e.g., check the GoDaddy vs WPEngine comparison to compare their features and pricing).

 Here are some more third party software examples which get integrated very often, including a few of Upsilon's top picks in each category: